AshkanRN/ad-project/README.md

 # University Graph-Based Transport System

-This project is a **Python implementation** of a smart inter-university transportation and booking system.
+This project is a **Python implementation** of a University Transport and booking system, **using an adjacency list graph representation.**<br>
 It was developed as a course project for **Algorithm Design**.

-The system models universities and routes as a **graph** and provides intelligent route planning, booking, and trip optimization using advanced algorithms.
+The system models universities and routes as a **graph** and provides intelligent route planning, booking, and trip optimization.

 ---

-## 🚀 Features
+## Features

 ### Phase 1: University Graph Construction
 - Models universities and connections as a **weighted graph**.